Amirtesh/Amirtesh/README.md

 - Performing **Molecular Dynamics Simulations** with **GROMACS**.
 - Performing **MMPBSA analysis** using **gmx_MMPBSA** to calculate binding free energies.
 - Using molecular visualization and modification tools such as **PyMol**, **Chimera**, **Python Molecular Viewer (PMV)**, **AutoDock Tools**, and **Discovery Studio Visualizer**.
-- Proficient in **RDKit** for cheminformatics, including molecular descriptor calculation, fingerprint generation, and chemical property prediction.
+- Usage of **RDKit** in Python for cheminformatics, including molecular descriptor calculation, fingerprint generation, and chemical property prediction.
 - Utilizing computational tools for drug discovery, including **SwissADME**, **Swiss Target Prediction**, **Swiss Similarity**, **Protox**, **MolSoft**, and **pkcsm**.

 ---

 ### **BioPython**
-- Proficient in using **BioPython** for bioinformatics tasks, including:
+- Usage of **BioPython** for bioinformatics tasks, including:
   - Reading and processing sequence files in formats like **FASTA** and **GenBank**.
   - Creating and manipulating **SeqRecord** and **SeqFeature** objects.
   - Performing sequence alignment using tools like **ClustalW**, **MUSCLE**, and **EMBOSS Needle/Water** (both within Python and via EMBL web tools).